gardner-lab/printimage/README.md

 The maximum voltage is 10 (specified in the manual, transcribed to `actuators(1).maxCommandVolts`; likewise the 450 and other constants (see below).

-* The "/1.1" is the important part--it compensates for the 10% error that we measured. *
+<em>The "/1.1" is the important part--it compensates for the 10% error that we measured.</em>

         actuators(1).commandVoltsOffset = [];        % Offset in volts for desired command position in um to output voltage actuators(1).sensorVoltsPerMicron = (10/450)/1.1;     % Conversion factor from sensor signal voltage to actuator position in um.
 Leave empty for automatic calibration

 Same thing here--the sensor was off by the same amount.
-That led us to double-check our measurements (looks like two independent (?) systems were in agreement), but the printed parts really were the wrong size, measured on an SEM and via our slow Z stage (Sutter MOM).
+That led us to double-check our measurements (looks like two independent (?) systems were in agreement), but the printed parts really were the wrong size, measured on an SEM and via our slow Z stage (Sutter MOM, which is notoriously inaccurate but which in this case agreed with the SEM, as well as with itself at different locations in its range).
 So that can happen, I guess.
 Photoresist shrinkage?
 Anyway, our parts are the right size now.

         actuators(1).sensorVoltsOffset = -0.12;        % Sensor signal voltage offset.
 Leave empty for automatic calibration
         actuators(1).maxCommandVolts = 10;          % Maximum allowable voltage command